-"port\map" is to be used to relate the ports in the S-parameter file to the "fixed" pin map in the icm file.
-It is important that the "port\map" uses the pin names from [ICM PinMap].
+"Port_map" is to be used to relate the ports in the S-parameter file to the "fixed" pin map in the ICM file.
+It is important that the "Port_map" uses the pin names from [ICM PinMap] or [ICM Node Map].
 No more or no less entries in the table are allowed.

-There are three columns used in the port\map.
-The first column is a reference to a "Pin Name" as defined in the [ICM PinMap] keyword.
+There are three columns used in the Port_map.
+The first column is a reference to a "Pin Name" as defined in the [ICM Pin Map] or [ICM Node Map] keyword.
 The second column should reference the input port name as defined in the Touchstone file that is related to the "Pin Name".
 The third column should reference the output port name as defined in the Touchstone file that is related to the "Pin Name".